zqx1392/hello-world/README.md

 buy omiyake now

+start the ladies

+do it now
+- TEAMVIEWER FOR PHONE
+- clear chibi comp
+- jdrama

 1. make list what to bring home from mom, bro, mark&fri, petch, etc
 2. contact tokyo fri in advance (tarm gank, kyo, peko)